Hyphen/env-action/README.md

 [![Check dist/](https://github.com/Hyphen/env-action/actions/workflows/check-dist.yml/badge.svg)](https://github.com/Hyphen/env-action/actions/workflows/check-dist.yml)
 [![CodeQL](https://github.com/Hyphen/env-action/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/Hyphen/env-action/actions/workflows/codeql-analysis.yml)

+This action streamlines the process of pulling and using ENV secrets in GitHub workflows, ensuring secure and efficient management of environment variables for your application.
-You must pass the contents of `.hxkey` file and also the environment you want to pull to this action.
-From there this action will pull the ENV secrets and output them in the requested way.
+To do this, you must pass the contents of `.hxkey` file and specify the target environment.
+From there, this action will pull the ENV secrets and output them in the requested way.

 More information on ENV can be found in our